-- This tactic can help you avoid estate taxes, though the estate-tax exemption is approximately $22 million per married couple.
-As a result, there are many cases where heirs should not be concerned about estate taxes.
-However, the current threshold has a time limit of 2025, and it’s worth noting that some states have their own estate taxes.
+- This tactic can help you avoid estate taxes, though the estate-tax exemption is approximately $25.8 million per married couple and $12.9 million for individuals, as of 2023.
+As a result, there are many cases where heirs should not be concerned about federal estate taxes, but keep in mind that some states have their own estate taxes.

 It’s important to tap into your farm succession team for guidance on leveraging life insurance for farm succession.
-The size of your estate, your health, the number of heirs, the state you live in and many other factors play a role in this decision.
-Get the help of an insurance agent and other farm succession planning consultants to make sure this is a necessary step.
+The size of your estate, your health, the number of heirs, where you live and many other factors play a role in this decision.
+Enlist the help of an insurance agent and other farm succession planning consultants to make sure this is a necessary step.

 Farm Succession Planning Resources